wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Install EdgeCmd utility.md

 ## Linux

 You must have administrative privileges to install the software, for example root or sudo privilege.
-The examples in this section assume a user with permission to use sudo.
 Complete the following to install the EdgeCmd utility on Linux:

 1. Open a terminal window and type the sudo command for the appropriate EdgeCmd deb file for your processor: